boywijnmaalen/kontena/README.rst

 * Update the '*server_name*' directive in the new ``nginx/sites-available/dashboard.conf`` vhost configuration file with the new hostname '``dashboard.dev.local``' (no 'http' or https' required here)
 * Optionally update any of the other directives if you want to.

-The new vhost is now ready for use.
-For now, your host machine is not aware of the new hostname so we'll need to add it to its hosts file;
+The new vhost is now ready for use!
+But for now, your host machine is not aware of the new hostname so we'll need to add it to its hosts file;

 * If you are on Mac/Linux, add '``127.0.0.1	dashboard.dev.local``' to file ``/etc/hosts``, if you are on Windows add it to file ``c:\System32\drivers\etc\hosts``
 * The last thing we need to do is tell Nginx there is a new vhost configuration.
 Nginx only gathers vhost information upon startup.
 The easiest way to do that is to restart the Nginx container by running ``docker-compose restart nginx``.